BioNomad/tidyexposomics/README.md

     <img width="80%" src="vignettes/command_str.png">
 </p>

-We provide functionality to either `add` results to the existing object storing the omics/exposure data or to return the direct results using the `get` option using the `action` argument.
-We suggest adding results, as we also include a `run_pipeline_summary()` function to generate a diagram or print out of the workflow.
-This is useful for keeping track of the pipeline steps.
+Results can be added to the `MultiAssayExperiment` object or returned directly with `action = 'get'`.
+We suggest adding results, given that pipeline steps are tracked and can be output to the R console, plotted as a workflow diagram, or exported to an excel worksheet.

 ## Quick Start

-The following code is a great way to get started with the package.
+The following code is an example of a basic tidyexposomics workflow.
 It includes loading example data, performing basic quality control, running exposure-wide association studies (ExWAS), differential abundance analysis, correlating differentially expressed genes (DEGs) with exposures, and functional enrichment analysis.

-### More to tidyexposomics!

 However, there is so much more to the `tidyexposomics` package!
 So check out the [Get Started](articles/tidyexposomics.html) page for a more detailed walkthrough of the package's functionality.

 ## Installation

-You can install `tidyexposomics` using the following code:
+The `tidyexposomics` package depends on R (>= 4.4.0) and can be installed using the following code:

 ```R
 # Install and Load Packages